 While we’ve had artists around campus for many years, now participants can choose to register for art instead of a musical instrument.
 This will be treated the same as instrument classes, with direct and progressing instruction from a dedicated instructor.
 Your instructor will contact you prior to camp to chat about supplies, concepts and plans, so you’re prepared prior to arrival.

 Led by dynamic duos instructors with so many years between them of guiding bands ( country, rock, trad, huge stage shows.. you name it!)
-Week one features the duo of Morgan Turk and Anthony Kelly, with vocal/ piano assistant Alison Morris ( ON) and they can bring together and coach a full band component of vocalists/ guitar and bass players, drummers, pianists as well as just about any other instrument.
+Week One features the duo of Morgan Turk and Anthony Kelly, with vocal/ piano assistant Alison Morris ( ON) and Miranda deCorby (SK) as well as sound engineer Karen Gwillim ( SK) and they can bring together and coach a full band component of vocalists/ guitar and bass players, drummers, pianists as well as just about any other instrument.

-Raw Beginner Options: Clawhammer Banjo AND cello!
+Raw and Beginner Options: Clawhammer Banjo AND cello! in week ONE.
 ON the form where it says “Multi-levels) that means we can accommodate raw beginners on both of those instruments.

 What a great opportunity!
 Have you always wanted to TRY but were not sure you were ready to commit to a full year’s lesson package?
 This is your chance to dip your fingers into these waters!